Important Documents related to the Casper Aquifer

 The Casper Aquifer Protection Plan was approved by the Albany County Board of Commissioners in 2011.
 This is the most recent update of the plan first developed in 2000 by an extensive team of community volunteers and adopted jointly by Albany County and the City of Laramie.
 Subsequent to a 2008 update of the plan for the city, the county undertook an independent update to produce the present county document.
 Most of the plan is the same as originally developed.

-The map to accompany the Albany County Casper Aquifer Protection Plan.
+This map to accompanies the Albany County Casper Aquifer Protection Plan.
 Note that Albany County’s version of the western boundary of the aquifer protection area is different than the City of Laramie’s version.
 This county map reflects the initial approximation of the boundary by the hydrogeologists working on the original City/County CAPP in 2000.
-It does not reflect data or analysis available since that date, and is known to be in error with respect to the written boundary criteria in the Albany County CAPP in several areas. [map yet to be loaded]
+It does not reflect data or analysis available since that date, and is known to be in error with respect to the written boundary criteria in the Albany County CAPP in several areas.

 Albany County Zoning Resolution

 General Update Effective October 1, 2015.
 This is the actual regulation that implements the CAPP.
 Chapter 3, Section D establishes the County Aquifer Protection Overlay Zone (APOZ).
 The resolution was most recently updated in 2012; the 2015 changes were clerical.

 The City of Laramie objections to the draft Albany County aquifer protection zoning regulations from July 20, 2012.
 Given that no changes in the final county regulations were made in response to these comments, they are equally relevant to the current (2017) regulations.